Forbes State Forest: Natural features

-Spruce Flats Wildlife Management Area

-This Wildlife Management Area covers 305 acre, with a focal point on the 28 acre of the Spruce Flats Bog which formed in a natural depression atop Laurel Ridge.
+Spruce Flats Wildlife Management Area covers 305 acre, with a focal point on the 28 acre of the Spruce Flats Bog which formed in a natural depression atop Laurel Ridge.
 The area had previously passed through the successional sequence from open water to (eventually) forest.
 This process was actually reversed in the early part of the 20th century by a combination of clear-cutting the forest, and fires which burned away much of the forest floor.
 This resulted in a return to the swamp or bog stage of development, and the area is now slowly proceeding back into the forest stage.
 The bog currently hosts a large community of cranberry, pitcher plant, sundew, and cotton grass.